 How much do fixed implant dentures cost?

 The cost of fixed implant dentures is determined by the cost of dental implant treatment.
-An average cost can range from $1,500-$6,000, however your specific cost will depend on a number of factors.
 Keep in mind that fixed implant dentures with TeethXpress are less expensive than other restoration methods, such as traditional crowns and bridges.

 If you have dental insurance, you may be able to obtain partial coverage for fixed implant dentures.
 However, the total amount of coverage will depend upon your individual insurance company.
 Our office can help you maximize your dental insurance benefits.